 Why get covered?

-Plus, with the UPMC Health Plan, you’ll have access to top-ranked care, award-winning customer service from a team of Health Care Concierges, health care coordination services, and more.
-You’ll be able to stay on a healthy path and catch a problem early – when they’re easier to treat.
+Plus, with the UPMC Health Plan, you’ll have access to top-ranked care, award-winning customer service from a team of Health Care Concierges, healthcare coordination services, and more.
+You’ll be able to stay on top of your health and catch a problem early — when they’re easier to treat.

 What are my options?

 Honestly, the answer to this question is a little bit different for everyone.
 And ultimately, it’s up to you to do your research and make an educated decision about your coverage.
 But, generally speaking, your options will depend on several things, like age, state of residence, income level, employment status, and other personal factors.
 Your options could include:

 - Staying on your parent’s plan until you are 26 years old

 - Job-based insurance coverage, if your employer provides it to you

 - Purchasing your own plan

-For more information visit UPMC Health Plan’s Marketplace to explore your coverage options and keep your self-care game on point.
+For more information, visit UPMC Health Plan’s Marketplace to explore your coverage options and keep your self-care game on point.